 I had to ask myself: have we lost our perspective?

-The offer was from Paul Gripari.
-He was about to embark on a swim to raise money to help WWF’s campaign to save the threatened Mediterranean Monk Seal, and said he’d like to come along to see how we did things on our swim.
-He said he also had a boat that we could use.
+Paul Gripari was about to embark on a swim to raise money to help WWF’s campaign to save the threatened Mediterranean Monk Seal.
+He said he’d like to come along to see how we did things on our swim.
+He also had a boat that we could use.

 That was an understatement – it turned out that Paul owns a fleet of 18 ships.
 Some 90% of the world’s trade still travels by ship, so when you speak to a ship owner you also get some understanding of our global consumption “needs”, and the challenges modern shipping faces to meet them.